Itamar2562/ArpSpoofPro/README.md

 ## Libraries Used

 * `scapy` – for crafting/sending ARP packets and sniffing.
-* `getmac` – for retrieving MAC addresses using IP.
 * `time` – for handling time-related operations.
 * `threading` – for running spoofing and sniffing in parallel.
 * `ipaddress` – to validate subnet masks and obtain them in CIDR format.